dylanmc/CryptoBook/src/02_encoding.rst

 In the table above, the "U+" lets you know that the hex number that follows is the location in the Unicode table, and you see that the UTF-8 encoding is also written in hex.
-There's a cool webpage at ``http://unicode-table.com/en/`` that has the whole table in one page.
+There's a cool web page at ``http://unicode-table.com/en/`` that has the whole table in one page.
 On the right of the page there is a live map with dots in the parts of the world where the characters